Memorial Day Weekend is the perfect opportunity to get away and log some family time in a brand new city.

 One of the most popular local music festivals falls on Memorial Day this year – Boston Calling.

-From May 27 – 29, 2016, some of the most acclaimed artists in contemporary music will come to City Hall Plaza to play to the adoring masses.
+From May 26 – 28, 2017, some of the most acclaimed artists in contemporary music will come to the Harvard Athletic Complex (in Cambridge) to play to the adoring masses.

 It’s a favorite event with locals, so tickets can sometimes go fast.
 For more information about line-ups and to purchase tickets, visit the event website.